 \begin{itemize} \item It computes the number of binary strings of size $e \times \log(\sizeof{n})^2$.
 This number is bounded by $2^{e \times \log(\sizeof{n})^2}$ and we saw previously that a \NDPM could express such distances.
 Then $T$ compares this value to $j$ : if $j$ is inferior, it rejects, if $j$ is equal, it accepts, elsewhere it goes on.
 This reflects the initial bits set to $0$ to express in unary the size of the graph. \item Elsewhere $T$ establishes if $j$ corresponds to a \enquote{separating bit} and accepts or rejects accordingly, that can be simply made with the division and modulo operations. \item Elsewhere, $j$ encodes a query regarding the presence or absence of transition between two configurations $a$ and $b$.
-If $a = b$, there is no need to explore this transition\footnote{Because that would imply that there is a transition from a configuration to itself, and so $M(n)$ is stuck in a loop.}, and $T$ rejects.
-Elsewhere $T$ establishes if there is a transition between $a$ and $b$, and accepts or rejects accordingly. \end{itemize} This last point needs to be made more precise: if $j > 2^{e \times \log(\sizeof{n})^2}$ and if $j$ does not correspond to a \enquote{separating bit}, it means that the value of $j$ corresponds to the absence or presence of an edge between two nodes.
-So there exists $a$ and $b$ such that $j = a_{ab}$.
-A simple arithmetic of pointers allows us to retrieve those two values expressed as integers (i.e. as a distance).
+If $a=b$, there is no need to explore this transition\footnote{Because that would imply that there is a transition from a configuration to itself, and so $M(n)$ is stuck in a loop.}, and $T$ rejects.
+Elsewhere $T$ establishes if there is a transition between $a$ and $b$, and accepts or rejects accordingly. \end{itemize} This last point needs to be made more precise: if $j > 2^{e \times \log(\sizeof{n})^2}$ and if $j$ does not correspond to a \enquote{separating bit}, it means that the value of $j$ corresponds to the absence or presence of an edge between two vertices.
+So there exists $a$ and $b$ such that $j=a_{ab}$.
+A simple arithmetic of pointers allows us to retrieve those two values expressed as integers (i.e. as distances).

-Then, they are converted to binary strings: the positions of the read-only heads needs a bit of pointer arithmetic to be obtained and compared, but the rest of the integer just needs to be compared bitwise.
-The rest of the binary expression of the node encodes directly the configuration, and as all the transitions makes only local changes in them, there is only a constant number of information to be remembered.
+Then, they are converted to binary strings: the positions of the read-only heads need a bit of pointer arithmetic to be obtained and compared, but the rest of the integer just needs to be compared bitwise.
+The rest of the binary expression of the vertex encodes directly the configuration, and as all the transitions make only local changes to them, there is only a constant number of information to remember.

 Every time there is a difference between the binary expression of $a$ and the binary expression of $b$, $T$ checks that the difference between them is legal regarding the transition function of $M$ ---that may be encoded in the states of $T$ or may be given as a parameter.